top of page

 Privacy and Security:

 Privacy and security are vital considerations, especially in areas with nosy neighbors or potential theft risks.
-Tall fences and dense vegetation provide effective concealment, ensuring compliance with state laws that often mandate keeping cannabis plants out of public view.
+Tall fences and dense vegetation provide effective concealment, ensuring compliance with state laws that often mandate keeping plants out of public view.

-By carefully assessing these factors, you can establish a successful outdoor marijuana grow operation while mitigating potential risks and maximizing yield potential.
+By carefully assessing these factors, you can establish a successful outdoor grow operation while mitigating potential risks and maximizing yield potential.

 Types of outdoor grow spaces: